jakegoldman/final_project_2/README.md

 6/9/17: Jake modified display so that nodes appear on top of edges.

-6/11/17: Jerome added sliders using the controlp5 library.
+6/11/17: Jerome added force sliders and search feature using the controlp5 library.